tmobile/magentaA11y/_checklist-native/radio.md

 - Use the device's default focus functionality.
 - Consider how focus should be managed between child elements and their parent views.
 - External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
-- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
-- When a bottom navigation bar element is activated, the next screen's initial focus should move to the top of the screen.
-It should not stay in the bottom navigation bar.
+- When a bottom navigation bar element is activated, the next screen's initial focus should stay in the bottom navigation bar.
-- When a menu, picker, or modal is closed, the focus should return to the triggering element.

 - **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`